kidpixo/leaflet-test/README.md

     - [ ] Functions don't work inside promise async `loadGeoRaster`, why?
 - [x] Add some example markers from known old pictures, reading from geojson coming from csv
     - [x] add their Field of View: a rough estimation of the field, a triangle Polygon
+    - [x] add opacity slider for geojson via setStyle, not the same as other layers
     - [ ] link those to arjs

 ## Run it - simple way